Edward Bernard Raczyński: World War II

-Between 22 July 1941 and 14 July 1943 he was also the Polish Minister of Foreign Affairs in the cabinet of Władysław Sikorski.
+Between 22 July 1941 and 14 July 1943, he was also the Polish Minister of Foreign Affairs in the cabinet of Władysław Sikorski.
 In this capacity, he provided the Allies with one of the earliest and most accurate accounts of the ongoing Holocaust ("The Mass Extermination of Jews in German Occupied Poland", Raczyński's Note addressed to the Governments of the United Nations on 10 December 1942") and pleaded for action.
 Along with Sikorski, Raczyński was deeply involved in talks in June 1942 with the Soviet ambassador to Britain, Ivan Maisky, along with the visiting Soviet foreign commissar Vyacheslav Molotov for the release of the Poles imprisoned in Soviet camps.
-The British foreign secretary Anthony Eden and the permanent undersecretary Alexander Cadogan served as mediators during the tense Polish-Soviet talks which came close to breaking down several times.
-Reflecting their personalities, Molotov played the "hard man" role who lived up to his nickname of "Mr. Nyet" while the genial and easy-going Maisky played the more accommodating role.
-The talks ended with the Soviet agreeing to release a number of the imprisoned Poles, most notably the surviving Polish servicemen taken prisoner by the Red Army in 1939 who left the Soviet Union to form the 2nd Polish Corps under the command of General Władysław Anders.
-However, Sikorski and Raczyński were unable to secure a promise that the Soviet Union would return the areas of Poland annexed in 1939 under the Molotov-Ribbentrop pact with Molotov saying that the frontiers established in 1939 would be the post-war Polish-Soviet border.
+The British foreign secretary Anthony Eden and the permanent undersecretary Alexander Cadogan served as mediators during the tense Polish-Soviet talks, which came close to breaking down several times.
+Reflecting their personalities, Molotov played the "hard man" role who lived up to his nickname of "Mr Nyet" while the genial and easy-going Maisky played the more accommodating role.
+The talks ended with the Soviets agreeing to release a number of the imprisoned Poles, most notably the surviving Polish servicemen taken prisoner by the Red Army in 1939 who left the Soviet Union to form the 2nd Polish Corps under the command of General Władysław Anders.
+However, Sikorski and Raczyński were unable to secure a promise that the Soviet Union would return the areas of Poland annexed in 1939 under the Molotov–Ribbentrop pact, with Molotov saying that the frontiers established in 1939 would be the post-war Polish-Soviet border.

 Raczyński noted that relations between Winston Churchill and Charles de Gaulle were frequently stormy and tempestuous as the two men did not get along very well, but that Churchill had to tolerate de Gaulle because he was the only non-Communist French leader at large who was not a collaborator and because the British needed a strong France after the war to serve as a bulwark against the Soviet Union.
-Raczyński wrote: "De Gaulle could afford to irritate British statemen and tell them unpleasant truths to their faces.
+Raczyński wrote: "De Gaulle could afford to irritate British statesmen and tell them unpleasant truths to their faces.
 They might not like it, but they could not afford to abandon him or France.
-However, they could and did treat the Polish cause and that of the whole of Eastern Europe as something secondary, not a vital interest of their own, but as a debt of honor to be discharged, if possible without excessive effort or risk".
+However, they could and did treat the Polish cause and that of the whole of Eastern Europe as something secondary, not a vital interest of their own, but as a debt of honour to be discharged, if possible without excessive effort or risk".